propellerlabsio/meteor-ui5-website/README.md

 #### Backlog

+1. Convert all demo info texts and make all future help files and tutorials use markdown.
+Create custom UI5 control to use [Remarkable library](https://github.com/jonschlinkert/remarkable) for displaying markdown in UI5 pages.

 ##### Compare Models

 1. Abstract away identical filter / sorter building code from different controllers into utility class to better highlight what's actually different and relevant to the model code.